A Comprehensive, Personalized Approach

 Randy co-facilitates the bimonthly support groups at Overlake, provides psychological evaluations for pre-surgery patients and sees individuals in his clinic practice.
 Randy has worked in multidisciplinary settings for 25 years and is committed to the Overlake concept that the best patient outcomes are the result of diverse professional disciplines working together.

-We are on Facebook, click here to find out more.
+You can find us Facebook, click here to learn more.

 - American Society for Metabolic and Bariatric Surgery (ASMBS)